FStarLang/FStar/pulse/README.md

 ### Building the source and installing to a custom location

-1. Follow the instructions above to build Steel from the source.
+1. Follow the instructions above to build Pulse from the source.
 2. Install with `PREFIX=<your prefix> make -j install` .
 By default, `PREFIX` will be set to `/usr/local`, as per the UNIX custom.